PLANT-POWERED · PROTEIN-PACKED · DAILY

 In the film, they presented a study where participants ate red bean burritos.

-As soon as I landed, I ran to the kitchen because those red bean burritos they were devouring with such enjoyment wouldn't leave my head.
+As soon as we landed in Israel, I ran to the kitchen because those red bean burritos they were devouring with such enjoyment in the movie wouldn't leave my head.

-If you follow me, you probably already know about my deep love for red beans.
-I eat them on a near-constant basis because they are rich in protein, essential minerals, and dietary fiber.
-Beyond the many health benefits that support my demanding training routine, you can make countless wonderful, rich, and delicious dishes from them.
+If you follow me, you probably already know my deep love for red beans.
+I eat them almost regularly because they are rich in protein, essential minerals, and dietary fibers.
+Beyond the many health benefits that support my intense training routine, you can make countless wonderful, rich, and delicious dishes from them.

-But really, there's no need; if you join me, I'll teach you how to make a red bean burrito step-by-step.
-You're with me—what are you worried about?
+But there’s really no need—if you join me, I'll teach you how to make a red bean burrito step-by-step.
+You're with me, so what are you worried about?

 Oh, gas.
 Right.
 Get ready to blow the roof off.
-Sorry, I don't have any good news regarding legumes and gas.
+Sorry, I don't have any good news regarding gas and legumes.

-Maybe it will give you the drive to fly through your workout?
+Maybe it'll give you some extra "drive" to fly through your workout?
 Who knows...

 Red bean burrito

-So, the burrito is essentially a stew of red beans cooked until soft, lightly mashed with spices, and rolled inside a whole wheat tortilla combined with brown rice I cooked beforehand.
+A burrito is essentially a red bean stew cooked until softened, lightly mashed with spices, and rolled inside a whole-wheat tortilla combined with brown rice I cooked beforehand.

-This recipe is low in calories, fat, and sugar, so it might be "tough" for some of you.
+This recipe is low in calories, fat, and sugar, which is why it might be a bit "tough" for some of you.
 You can make your life easier by adding more vegetables or sauces that don't contain a lot of sugar, like avocado, tahini, or peanut butter.

-I cooked the red beans in a cast-iron pot for about an hour, adding a little water each time so the pot wouldn't burn (after all, a cast-iron pot costs like a monthly salary).
+I cooked the red beans in a cast-iron pot for about an hour, adding a bit of water each time so the pot wouldn't burn (after all, a cast-iron pot costs like a monthly salary).

 You can cut corners and simply add a teaspoon of baking soda to the cooking water.
 The beans will soften within 20 minutes.
-And no, there's no health issue with adding baking soda.
+And no, there is no health issue with adding baking soda.

 The bean mixture contains some chopped tomatoes, chili, cilantro, garlic, paprika, and lemon juice.

-You can go as wild as you want.
+You can go as wild as you like.

 Want vegan cheese and salsa?
-Great.
-It will work well.
+Excellent.
+It will go great.

-I like to devour the burrito with brown rice for an extra boost of complex carbs and fiber.
+I love to devour the burrito with brown rice for an added boost of complex carbohydrates and fiber.

-One burrito along with a large vegetable salad can be a fantastic option for a full, rich, and tasty meal.
+One burrito along with a large vegetable salad can be a wonderful option for a full, rich, and delicious meal.

 Red bean burrito

-One red bean burrito with brown rice and a whole wheat tortilla weighing 135g will contain:
+One red bean burrito with brown rice and a whole-wheat tortilla weighing 135g contains:

 • 400 kcal